 Our law enforcement contacts have also noted that although the process described above could be used by carjackers or car thieves, they were unfamiliar with any cases of cars being taken in this manner, and the scheme outlined ran contrary to their experience of how such criminals operate ...

 Running around parking lots sticking flyers on windshields and then hanging around to wait for drivers to return to their vehicles involves planning and exposure atypical of most carjackers and car thieves; they’re more likely to approach occupied vehicles (particularly luxury cars with high resale value) and force the drivers out (by threatening them with weapons and/or physically pulling them out of their seats).

 Like related urban legends, the plastic bottle introduces the comforting perspective that being a victim is avoidable.
 It implies that by spreading the knowledge we're not only shielding ourselves from potential harm, but helping others learn a simple trick to shield innocent folks from bad actors.

 As is typically the case, we found no reports (credible or anecdotal) that anyone had fallen victim to a crime after being distracted by an empty plastic bottle.
-We contacted the FBI about the rumor, and a representative said they were unaware of any reports of carjackings involving plastic bottles.
-We also contacted CB Security North West asking if they had a source for the claim, but have not yet received a response.
+We contacted the FBI about the rumor, and a representative told us they were unaware of any reports of carjackings involving plastic bottles.
+We also contacted CB Security North West asking if they had a source for the claim but did not receive a response.